groegercesg/Guido_Fawkes_Analysis/README.md

 ![visitors line graph](images/visitors.png)

 Significantly more visited in the mid-2010s, the site has seen stagnation and then decline in the past 2 years.
-Despite this, over the 10 year period that I have been able to scrape data for we have an average weekly increase in viewership of 32835 (owing to previously high levels of visitorship).
+Despite this, over the 10 year period that I have been able to scrape data for we have an average weekly change in viewership of 184 viewers (owing to previously high levels of visitorship, but a recent slump).

 ![visitors sum graph](images/cumulative_visitors.png)